cxw42/pfft/README.md

 ## Installing from a source tarball

+(Package names may differ --- these are for Ubuntu)

-    $ sudo apt install -y libpango1.0-dev   # Or equivalent on non-Ubuntu
+    $ sudo apt install -y libpango1.0-dev libsnapd-glib-dev libgee-0.8-dev
     $ sudo apt install -y --no-install-recommends libsnapd-glib1

 (Note the `--no-install-recommends` --- you don't need snapd installed.